 There is a widespread belief that you need to have certain experiences to make the most of this era, like wild parties and hookups.
 Likewise, if you’re in a relationship, you might feel the temptation to join in the fun of your single friends.
 But, there are several reasons why you’re better off staying committed during your college years.

-1. You will encourage each other’s goals
+1. You will encourage each other to meet your goals.

 In your early 20s, you’ll start to feel the pressure to establish yourself.
 If you’re focused on doing well in your classes, getting an internship, and building your resume, it might seem like dating would be a distraction.
 But a relationship can be a great source of strength.
-You’ll have someone cheering you on through the hard times, and to believe in you when you lose faith in yourself.
+You’ll have someone cheering you on through the hard times and believing in you when you lose faith in yourself.
 What’s more, you’ll learn how to balance responsibilities in the workplace and in your personal life.

 Being in a relationship doesn’t mean you have to miss out on tailgates and house parties.
 Going out is more fun when you can let loose with your significant other.
 And if you happen to have a drink too many, you’ll always have someone to get you McDonald’s and hold your hair back while you throw up.

-3. You’ll have lots of free time
+3. You’ll have lots of free time.

 In high school, you were bound by parents, curfews, and after-school commitments.
 Later in life, balancing work and social life leaves little time for dating.
 College is the sweet spot where you have tons of free time to spend with your sweetie.
 You’ll have days on end to hang out and really get to know each other.

-4. You’ll always have a travel buddy
+4. You’ll always have a travel buddy.

 Most people want to travel in their early 20s.
 With a group of friends, it can seem impossible to make travel plans.
 Everyone is strapped for cash, has different schedules, and can’t decide on a destination.
 It’s tempting to jet off on your own, but for women, it’s not always safe.
 Your partner can share fun new experiences with you, and you can feel safe traveling in exotic lands.